kuerbis/Term-Choose-Util-p6/README.md

 The fist argument is an integer and determines the range of the available numbers.
 For example setting the first argument to `4` would offer a range from `0` to `9999`.
 If not set, it defaults to `7`.

 Options:

+  * default-number

+Set a default number (unsigned integer in the range of the available numbers).

+Default: undef

   * small-first